· · · ·

 Helen, Georgia, USA town skyline at Helen Square.

 Actually, Helen is a great place to visit at any time of the year!
-We took a day trip to Helen years ago in September just to visit this cute German-inspired town.
+We took a day trip to Helen years ago to see this cute German-inspired town.
 You can go tubing down the river or enjoy the cute Christmas shops that are open year-round.
 Helen is also a great place to visit during the Christmas holiday!

 Just north of the Alpine village of Helen, Anna Ruby Falls is adjacent to Unicoi State Park.